Development

 | %7C

-URL encoding is one of those fundamental web concepts that seems simple until it breaks your application.
-By understanding which characters require encoding, when to encode vs. when not to, and how to debug encoding issues, you'll avoid countless frustrating bugs.
+URL encoding is one of those things that seems trivial until it quietly breaks your app.
+Once you know which characters need encoding, when to encode and when to leave things alone, and how to spot encoding bugs, you'll save yourself a lot of frustrating debugging sessions.

-1. Never encode the protocol or domain (https://example.com)
+1. Don't encode the protocol or domain (https://example.com)

 2. Always encode query parameter values (use encodeURIComponent() or URLSearchParams)

-5. Test with international characters and special symbols
+5. Test with international characters and symbols, not just ASCII

-Need to encode or decode URLs quickly?
-Our free URL Encoder and URL Decoder tools handle all the complexity for you—just paste your text and get instant results.
+Want to encode or decode a URL right now?
+Our free URL Encoder and URL Decoder tools handle it for you.
+Paste your text in, get the result back.

 Frequently Asked Questions